Council Budget 2021-22

 Remove us from LCR, massive vanity project that serves no purpose to Wirral what so ever.
 Provide details of what we spend here.
 A proportion of our council tax goes to this non value adding service!

-M Thomas over 3 years ago
+M Thomas almost 4 years ago

 Closing Europa Pools.